 - 1. The minimum number of plots for an other accumulation stratum type must be established. - 2.
 The stratum area is determined by the road surface width and length. - 3.
 Locate 50 m2 rectangular plots on the debuilt portion. - 4.
 Plot dimensions will be 50 m2 divided by the road width - a.
 Determine the GSD between the plots (stratum length/number of plots). - b.
-Apply the SPIF to the GSD for the first plot. - c.
+Apply the SPIF to the GSD to calculate the first plot location.
+For aggregate populations, use the earliest PLC date in the sample plan to determine the SPIF. - c.
 Starting at the POC, proceed down the road the calculated distance to the first plot.
 This point (C1) establishes the center point of the first plot. - d.
-From C1 locate a 50 m2 plot on the debuilt road area. - e.
+From C1 locate a 50 m^2 plot on the debuilt road area. - e.
 Establish the next plot by measuring the full GSD from C1 down the debuilt road to C1 of the next plot.